Skip to content

 TTL Refresh

-By default, Rapyer automatically refreshes the TTL of a model whenever it is accessed or modified.
-This prevents models from expiring while they are still in active use.
+By default, Rapyer refreshes a model's TTL whenever it is accessed or modified.
+This keeps models alive while they are in active use.

 How It Works

-When refresh_ttl is enabled (the default), the following operations will reset the TTL timer:
+When refresh_ttl is enabled (the default), the following operations reset the TTL timer:

 • Reading a model with afind or aget